wicked-rainman/wicked-rainman.github.io/woodwork/index.md

 The cam is an old bit of brass that I hand filed into a suitable shape.
 The four bearings (Two for the crank and two for the fly wheel shaft) were just odds-and-sods I had in my spares box.

 I drew up the design using Tinkercad and printed out the individual shapes on A4 as a cutting template.
-If you want to have a go, the STL files are [_here_](https://github.com/wicked-rainman/Woodwork-engine).
+If you want to have a go, the STL files are [_here_](https://github.com/wicked-rainman/STL/blob/master/engine.stl) and [_here_](https://github.com/wicked-rainman/STL/blob/master/engine2.stl)

 <div align="center">